-Exit Assessment: Students applying for graduation with a bachelor's degree in History must schedule an exit interview with the History Program Coordinator.
+Students applying for graduation with a Bachelor's degree in History must schedule an exit interview with the History Program Coordinator.
 Exit interviews must be scheduled by midterm of the final semester of work.
-Prior to the exit interview, each student will prepare written responses to questions drawn from the History program competencies.
+Prior to the exit interview, each student will prepare written responses to questions drawn from the History program Student Learning Outcomes.
 (These questions are available from the History Program Coordinator.)
-The Program Coordinator must indicate to the Registrar that the student has achieved the History core competencies for graduation approval.
+The Program Coordinator must indicate to the Registrar that the student has achieved the program's Student Learning Outcomes for graduation approval.

-Jacqueline Montgomery, Associate Dean for the School of Professional Counseling Bob and Carol Goodin Nursing and Counseling Center - Room 218 (270) 384-8150 montgomeryj@lindsey.edu
+Jacqueline Montgomery, Associate Dean for the School of Professional Counseling Dr. Robert and Carol Goodin Nursing & Counseling Center, Room 218 (270) 384-8150 montgomeryi@lindsey.edu

-Myra Ford, MEd, Chair, Human Services and Counseling Program Bob and Carol Goodin Nursing and Counseling Center, Room 224 (270) 384-8153 fordm@lindsey.edu
+Myra Ford, MEd, Director, Human Services & Counseling Program Dr. Robert and Carol Goodin Nursing & Counseling Center, Room 224 (270) 384-8153 fordm@lindsey.edu

-Full-time Program faculty: Annette Abel, PhD; Holly Abel, PhD; Heather Ambrose, PhD; La Shawn Bacon, PhD; Andrea Brooks, MEd; Jeff Crane, PhD; Jodi Crane, PhD; Mona Derenzo, PhyD; Brenda Dew, PhD; Melissa Doan, PhD; Steven Durkee, MA; Myra Ford, MEd; Jodi Giles, PhD; Acha Goris, EdD; Amanda Graham, EdD; Tammy Hatfield, PsyD; Warren Lambert, MA; Rebecca Loehrer, PhD; Melinda Mays, EdD; Patrice McCarter, EdD; Jacquelyn Montgomery, MA; Jeffrey Parsons, PhD; Susan Patterson, MEd; Gary Patton, PhD; Lynn Rosenzwig, PsyD; Katherine Russ, PhD; Daniel Schnopp-Wyatt, PhD; Nicole Schnopp-Wyatt, PhD; Mark Staples, PhD; Barry Stephens, PhD; Daniel Williamson, PhD; Jennifer Williamson, PhD; Martin Wesley, PhD, Heather West, PhD; and Curtis Wisely, PsyD
+Full-time Program Faculty: Annette Abel, PhD; Holly Abel, PhD; Amanda Adams, PsyD; Jason Bluemlein, EdD; Andrea Brooks, MEd; Joni Caldwell, PhD; Jeff Crane, PhD; Jodi Crane, PhD; Mona Derenzo, EdD; Leigh Ann Ford, PhD; Myra Ford, MEd; Troyanne L. Gentile, PhD; Jodi Giles, PhD; Jacquelyn Gilles, PsyD; Tina Glover, PhD; Acha Goris, EdD; Amanda Graham, EdD; Edwin Gunberg, PhD; Tammy Hatfield, PsyD; Kimberly LaFollette, PsyD; Warren Lambert, PhD; Holly Mattingly, PhD; Melinda Mays, EdD; Patrice McCarter, EdD; Jacquelyn Montgomery, MA; Jeffrey Parsons, PhD; Susan Patterson, MEd; Gary Patton, PhD; Laura M. Schmuldt, PhD; Daniel Schnopp-Wyatt, PhD; Nicole Schnopp-Wyatt, PhD; Marie Shafe, EdD; Cheryl Smith, PhD; Mark Staples, PhD; Martin C. Wesley, PhD; Daniel Williamson, PhD; Jennifer Williamson, PhD; and Curtis Wisely, PsyD

-The mission of the Human Services and Counseling program is to provide Lindsey Wilson College students an academic and experiential foundation, centered in the helping professions, distinguished by academic excellence, hallmarked by an empathetic personal orientation and demonstrated respect for humanity.
+The mission of the Human Services & Counseling program is to provide Lindsey Wilson College students an academic and experiential foundation, centered in the helping professions, distinguished by academic excellence, hallmarked by an empathetic personal orientation and demonstrated respect for humanity.

 The Bachelor of Arts degree in Human Services & Counseling is an interdisciplinary program comprised of course work in psychology, sociology, and social work in combination with broadbased general education courses.
-(Most Human Services & Counseling course work is designated by an "HS" prefix.)
+(Most Human Services & Counseling course work is designated by an HS prefix.)
 Each course is taught by faculty with advanced degrees and experience in the course content area.
 Practicum experiences will equip the student with the skills to enter a variety of work settings.
-The Human Services and Counseling program is offered in a variety of locations throughout Kentucky, Ohio, Virginia, West Virginia, and Tennessee.
+The Human Services & Counseling program is offered in a variety of locations throughout Kentucky, Ohio, Tennessee, Virginia, and West Virginia.

-Entrance Criteria: In addition to the required course work, the following criteria must be met for a student to successfully complete the Human Services & Counseling program.
+In addition to the required course work, the following criteria must be met for a student to successfully complete the Human Services & Counseling program.

-- Each student must have completed at least one semester of college course work with a minimum overall GPA of 2.25 before applying to the program. - Each student is expected to complete an Application for Admission to the program prior to or as a part of the requirement for Introduction to Human Services (HS 2103). - The application process also requires a letter of recommendation from each of the following people: - o a Lindsey Wilson faculty member; - o a community leader; and - an employer (if the student has never been employed, another category will be assigned). - The student must have his or her advising file transferred to Human Services & Counseling. - A personal interview may be conducted by a committee of Human Services & Counseling faculty.
+- Each student must have completed at least one semester of college course work with a minimum overall GPA of 2.25 before applying to the program. - Each student is expected to complete an Application for Admission to the program prior to or as a part of the requirement for Introduction to Human Services (HS 2103). - The application process also requires a letter of recommendation from each of the following people: - A Lindsey Wilson faculty member; - A community leader; and - An employer (if the student has never been employed, another category will be assigned). - The student must have his or her advising file transferred to Human Services & Counseling. - A personal interview may be conducted by a committee of Human Services & Counseling faculty and staff.
 This committee will review each application, letters of recommendation, and interview content.
 A majority of the committee must have a favorable recommendation for the student to be admitted into the program.